-The Associate of Science Degree in Engineering Technician will be awarded upon completion of the degree requirements, including general education and other graduation requirements as described in the college catalog.
+The Associate in Science Degree in Engineering Technician will be awarded upon completion of the degree requirements, including general education and other graduation requirements as described in the college catalog.

-In addition to achieving the student learning outcome for the engineering technician certificate program, students who complete the Associate of Science Degree in Engineering Technician will demonstrate proficiency in general education student learning outcomes and proficiency in subject matter student learning outcomes.
+In addition to achieving the program learning outcomes for the engineering technician certificate program, students who complete the Associate in Science Degree in Engineering Technician will demonstrate proficiency in general education student learning outcomes and proficiency in subject matter student learning outcomes.